Tridays/safe-rm-and-trash/README_en.md

 # 3.Way of working
 (1)`safe-rm-and-trash` will create a garbage bin named `/home/.trash`.
-If you want to change the path of the garbage bin, the maximum capacity of the garbage bin, or the maximum allowed size of a single file, please open rm.sh to modify it.
+If you want to change the path of the garbage bin, the maximum capacity of the garbage bin, or the maximum allowed size of a single file, please open rm.sh to modify it.<br />
 ![alt text](https://github.com/Tridays/safe-rm-and-trash/blob/main/02.png?raw=true)

 (2)`safe-rm-and-trash` will automatically check the parameters passed when rm is called.
 If the parameters contain important files, it may indicate that this is a dangerous rm operation, and `safe-rm-and-trash` will directly ignore this rm operation.
 As for which files are important, it is up to you to decide (please open rm.sh to modify).